Digital Innovation for Net-Zero Buildings

 Leaders and decision-makers often create solutions for moving towards net-zero buildings that aren’t inclusive to all and might even create negative consequences for marginalized communities.
 This solution aims to bring together a group of stakeholders to share perspectives, discuss the complexities and work towards a DRAFT framework to collect and use data to better understand the scale and impact of the net-zero building needs/opportunities for marginalized communities in order to propose more inclusive and equitable solutions.

-Interested in learning more or getting involved?
+Interested in learning more?

 Context